 If you’re unfamiliar with the process of selling your home, staging refers to arranging furniture and decorative items in a specific way to make your property desirable.

 A successful home staging is all about finding the happy medium between homie and cozy decor and decor that allows the potential buyer to imagine their belongings in your house.
 Items that you shouldn’t pack away include:

 - Area rugs

 Choose items that are neutral, work well with your home’s color scheme and that you feel would be appealing to a wide variety of potential buyers.
-For example, lighting candles is a great way to make your home smell amazing and feel invitin, but be sure to choose a scent that is not overwhelming or too polarizing.
+For example, lighting candles is a great way to make your home smell amazing and feel inviting, but be sure to choose a scent that is not overwhelming or too polarizing.
 When it comes to furniture, choose pieces that won’t overwhelm the space.
 You can also hang mirrors on the walls to help make the room feel bigger and more spacious.

 4. Utilize Self-Storage

 Now that you’ve eliminated items using our decluttering tips, your boxes are packed and your home is staged, all you have to do is find somewhere to store your things.
 Your belongings need a space to live until your house is sold and you’re ready to move.
 Friends and family in the area might have some extra space here and there, but depending on the size, type and number of items you have, it’s often easier to rent a storage unit.

 Self-storage is a great option as you sell your home because it is secure and allows you to access your belongings whenever you need to.
 When choosing a self-storage facility, consider renting a unit that is close to your home and bigger than you think you’ll need.
 A large unit nearby will give you wiggle room to dig through boxes.
 Additionally, if you have electronics, instruments, or expensive artwork, be sure to choose a climate-controlled unit.